Circuit-killer/fpga-usbhid-host/README.md

 which usbmon device sniffs its traffic, then select this usbmon as wireshark capture device.

-plug joystick in and find 8-byte data from sniffed "URB setup", source "host", e.g.
+plug joystick in and find 8-byte data from sniffed from source "host".
+Click on "URB setup", 8-byte data will be hightlighted:

     80 06 00 01 00 00 12 00